cjchichi/Phase-1-project-1/README.md

 # Food Review
-This application is for reviewing food
+-This application is for reviewing food

 # Technologies used
-HTML
-CSS
-JAVASCRIPT
+-HTML
+-CSS
+-JAVASCRIPT

 # How to set it up
-clone repo link
+-clone repo link
-cd into the repo directory
+-cd into the repo directory
-run it using live server
+-run it using live server

 # Created by
-Cynthia Chichi
+-Cynthia Chichi
+-Contact Details